dgkanatsios/azuregameserversscalingkubernetes/docs/controllers.md

 # Controllers

 Kubernetes controllers are objects that are active reconciliation processes.
 In simple words, this means that a controller watches an object (or a set of objects) for its desired state as well as its actual state.
-It actively compares these states and it makes every effort to bring the actual state to look like the desired state.
+It actively compares them and makes every effort to bring the actual state to look like the desired state.

-This project contains a set of controllers, each one having assigned the task to reconcile a specific set of objects.
-All controllers are based on the official [Kubernetes sample controller](https://github.com/kubernetes/sample-controller).
-You can also find some good advice on writing controllers [here](https://github.com/kubernetes/community/blob/master/contributors/devel/controllers.md).
+This project contains a set of controllers, each one carrying the task to reconcile a specific set of objects.
+All controllers are based on the official [Kubernetes sample controller](https://github.com/kubernetes/sample-controller) and the respective documentation [here](https://github.com/kubernetes/community/blob/master/contributors/devel/controllers.md).
 Controllers in this project were made in order to reconcile our Custom Resource Definition (CRD) objects, i.e. the DedicatedGameServerCollections and the DedicatedGameServers.

 ## DedicatedGameServerCollectionController